yildizkubi/aws-07/linux/Session-2-Environment-variables/Linux-plus-2-Environment-variables-hands-on.md

 WAY=shell.var
 cd test
 nano test1.sh
-# copy and paste the code-echo "normally we should see env. variable $CLARUS but probably we can't see the shell variable $WAY"
+# copy and paste the code-echo "normally we should see env. variable $CLARUS but probably we can't see the shell variable $WAY "
 chmod +x test1.sh
 ./test1.sh
 ```